 My name is Andrea Tran, and I help breastfeeding moms be successful with their breastfeeding goals, and work through their breastfeeding challenges by providing them with education and support.

 I became a Lactation Consultant in 1994.
-I realized immediately that this is what I had been waiting to do, as I had meandered around working with childbearing families in the years before that.
-I am a registered nurse.
-I am an IBCLC – International Board Certified Lactation Consultant.
+I realized immediately that this is what I had been waiting to do.
+I am a registered nurse and an IBCLC – International Board Certified Lactation Consultant.
 I have a BSN, and an MA in Health and Wellness with a Focus in Lactation.
 I have been a childbirth and breastfeeding educator.
-I have breastfed my three children, who are all adults now.
+I breastfed my three children, Nicholas, Susie and Patrick.
+They are all adults now.

-I love the moments when I am present, and maybe have even helped a baby latch on for the first time.
+I love the moments when I am present and maybe have even helped a baby latch on for the first time.
 I love the look on a mom’s face when that happens.
-I love when I meet with a mom and they tell me our session was helpful.
+I love when I meet with a mom, and they tell me our session was helpful.
 I enjoy helping moms work through the challenges of breastfeeding and come out on the other side.
-I grieve with those moms who come to the decision that breastfeeding is not working and they decide to end their breastfeeding journey sooner than they had intended.
+I grieve with those moms who decide that breastfeeding is not working and they decide to end their breastfeeding journey sooner than they had intended.